Education & Adherence Tools

 - Hypotension: Canagliflozin causes intravascular volume contraction.
 Symptomatic hypotension can occur after initiating INVOKAMET®/INVOKAMET® XR, particularly in the elderly, and in patients with impaired renal function, low systolic blood pressure, or on diuretics or medications that interfere with the renin-angiotensin-aldosterone system.
 Before initiating INVOKAMET®/INVOKAMET® XR, volume status should be assessed and corrected.
 Monitor for signs and symptoms after initiating therapy.

 - Ketoacidosis: Ketoacidosis, a serious life-threatening condition requiring urgent hospitalization, has been identified in patients with type 1 and 2 diabetes mellitus receiving SGLT2 inhibitors, including canagliflozin.
 Fatal cases of ketoacidosis have been reported in patients taking canagliflozin.
 Before initiating INVOKAMET®/INVOKAMET® XR, consider factors in patient history that may predispose to ketoacidosis.
-Monitor for ketoacidosis and temporarily discontinue in clinical situations known to predispose to ketoacidosis.
+For patients who undergo scheduled surgery, consider temporarily discontinuing INVOKAMET®/INVOKAMET® XR for at least 3 days prior to surgery.
+Monitor for ketoacidosis and temporarily discontinue in other clinical situations known to predispose to ketoacidosis.
+Ensure risk factors for ketoacidosis are resolved prior to restarting therapy.
+Educate patients on the signs and symptoms of ketoacidosis and instruct patients to discontinue INVOKAMET®/INVOKAMET® XR and seek medical attention immediately if signs and symptoms occur.

 - Urosepsis and Pyelonephritis: Serious urinary tract infections, including urosepsis and pyelonephritis, requiring hospitalization have been reported in patients receiving SGLT2 inhibitors, including canagliflozin.
 Treatment with SGLT2 inhibitors increases the risk for urinary tract infections.
 Evaluate for signs and symptoms and treat promptly.